linsalrob/ComputationalGenomicsManual/Assignments/MetagenomicsAssignment/README.md

 *Extra credit:* If you want to find another data set to use, you can [search the SRA](../Databases/SRA.html) for a metagenomic data set and use that instead.
 You should choose a metagenome that has at least three runs associated with it, as later in the assignment we will use those to create metagenome assembled genomes.

 ## Part 1.
+Describe your metagenomes

+* Where did they come from?
+* Who did the sequencing?
+* What sequencing approach did they use?
+* How much data did they generate?
+* Why did they sequence it?
+* Was there a question they were trying to answer?

+* *Extra credit:* Using a different data set that is not one of those provided here will earn you extra credit!
+* *Miniumum credit!* If you use the Algae data set, you will definitely not get extra credit and will probably get the bare minimum credit since all you need to do is copy and paste the commands.
+Use a different data set!

+## Part 2.
 Annotating the organisms present in the metagenome

 First, we are going to identify the organisms present in the metagenome.
 There are several ways to do that, but I recommend [focus](https://edwards.sdsu.edu/FOCUS) as it is installed in the AWS instances.